 UK Web Hosting Reviews: What To Look For

 As you can see, there are a lot of different choices to consider when it comes to deciding on the right type of web hosting plan for your needs.
 At the end of the day, your goal is to choose the type of web hosting that is going to give the best results to your website without breaking the bank.
 Once you have an idea of the type of web hosting package you want to go for, your next step is going to be to look for a web hosting provider you can trust with the performance of your website.
 To help you choose a provider that you can trust, these are some of the qualities you will want to check for before signing up (we use the same factors in our other top hosting lists like best website hosting Australia, top hosting in Canada, best web hosting Singapore, best NZ hosting, & best hosting Ireland).

-Believe it or not, the location of your server does matter.
-When trying to find the best UK web hosting provider, however, that does not mean you should always go for the server that is geographically located closest to you.
+Believe it or not, the location of your server still matters.
 Consider where the users are that are going to be trying to access your website, and your ideal server would be the one located closest to that point that has reasonable powerful.
 If the closest server is significantly underpowered, you’d be doing yourself a favour to use one a bit further away.
 It really doesn’t matter if you’re looking for city-specific services like web hosting in London, Birmingham, or Leeds… the speed difference will be negligible as long as the server is close-ish, or in, the UK (both SiteGround and A2 Hosting have servers world-wide).